AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 BiteBuddy detects invalid index.
     * 2a1.
-BiteBuddy requests a valid index.
+BiteBuddy throws an error for invalid index.
-      Use case resumes at step 2.
+      Use case ends.

 * 2b.
 BiteBuddy detects an empty note.
     * 2b1.
 BiteBuddy treats this as discarding the existing note.
-      Use case resumes at step 4.
+      Use case ends.

 **Use case: UC04 - Rate a food place**